mayankminawat/Devices/README.md

 * addional new columns to be created
 * sql files to produce final analysis
 * py file to read the raw csv file and analyze them using pandas lib
+* analysis file in word doc with data insights